Willie Bosket: Subway murders and fallout

 Bosket was tried for the murders in New York City's family court.
 As the trial was underway, Bosket surprised his own lawyer by pleading guilty to both murders.
 He was sentenced to a maximum of five years in the Goshen Youth Facility.
-Although prosecutors tried to get a longer sentence, five years was the most they could get under the law, at the time.
+Prosecutors sought a longer sentence, but were limited by sentencing guidelines for minors that were in place at that time.

 Significance

 The short length of Bosket's sentence caused a public outcry.
 Governor Hugh Carey had opposed efforts by his opponent in that year's gubernatorial election, State Assembly Minority Leader Perry Duryea, to have juveniles tried as adults for certain crimes.
 However, after reading a report on Bosket's sentence, Carey called the state legislature into special session to pass the Juvenile Offender Act of 1978.
 Under this act, children as young as thirteen years old could be tried in an adult court for crimes such as murder, and receive the same penalties as adults.
 New York was the first state to enact a law of this nature; all of the other states have since followed suit.
 Because it was Willie Bosket's case that was used to push laws allowing juveniles to be tried as adults, it is sometimes referred to as the Willie Bosket Law.